romanguillermo/Syntax-Analyzer/README.md

 - `__init__(self, input)`: Initializes the parser with the input string, production rules, and parsing table.
 - `next_char(self)`: Removes the first character from the input and sets the current character to the next character.
-- `parse(self)`: Parses the input string using the parsing table and rules and displays the output.
+- `parse(self)`: Parses the input string using the parsing table and rules to determine actions and displays the output.
 - `shift(self, state)`: Shifts the current symbol and the next state to the stack.
 - `reduce(self, rule)`: Reduces the stack by the right-hand side of the corresponding rule and replaces it with the left-hand side and the next state.